msink/kotlin-ui/README.md

 This "magic" was mostly copied from `kotlin-native\backend.native\llvm.def`

-But `citerop` dont like undocumented `-flavor` option, so I just patched kotlin sources, and rebuild.
+But `citerop` don't like undocumented `-flavor` option, so I just patched kotlin sources, and rebuild.
 Yes, quick and dirty :)

 ```patch